jhancock532/link-hover-effects/README.md

 ## Code Attribution

 A lot of these effects are similar to what other developers have made, with one or two being direct derivations.
 Where relevant, I include attributions to the original source material.
-These can be viewed by clicking on the "View Source Code" link.
+These can be viewed by clicking on the "View Source Code" link when accessing the website.

 ## License

-Creative Commons License
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).